herobd/Visual-Template-Free-Form-Parsing/README.md

   {
     "name": "Mnist_LeNet",        // training session name
     "cuda": true,                 // use cuda
-    "data_loader": {
+    "override": false,            // if resuming, whether to replace the previous config with this one "data_loader": {
-        "data_dir": "datasets/",  // dataset path
+        "data_set_name":          // the name of the dataset "data_dir": "datasets/",  // dataset path
         "batch_size": 32,         // batch size
         "shuffle": true           // shuffle data each time calling __iter__()